bensmithett/boilerplizzle/README.md

 ```

 That's it!
 A blank canvas awaits you at [localhost:8000](http://localhost:8000),
-so stop reading this right now, dive into the `app/` folder & do something awesome to
+so stop reading this right now & do something awesome to
 `index.html`, `app.coffee` or `screen.sass`!

 ## TDD with Jasmine & Testem